The DIAGRAM Center recommends the following be deemed essential:

 <img src=”watermolecule.jpg” alt=”A water molecule, composed of two hydrogen atoms and one oxygen atom.” />

 2d.
-If the image description is lengthy or requires markup (including but not limited to lists, data tables or MathML), present the description using aria-describedby.
+If the image description is lengthy or requires markup (including but not limited to lists, data tables or MathML), present the description in an <aside> that is linked to with normal HTML <a> links both to the extended description and then returning back the image using.
+This technique uses the new role=”doc-noteref”, role=”doc-footnote” and role=”doc-backlink” to semantically bind the links between the image and its extended description.
 Below is an example showing an association between an image and a visible description on the same page.

-Descriptions conveyed with aria-describedby can also be hidden so that only assistive technology can read them.
+It is not recommended that these extended descriptions be hidden so that only assistive technology can read them.
 Examples include placing the descriptions in a hidden <iframe> or using CSS to position them off-screen, out of the field of view.
-See the DIAGRAM Center recommendations for use of aria-describedby with hidden descriptions for examples and more information.
+As this will be unavailable to low vision users and others who may benefit from a more detailed description that may not be using assistive technology which exposes that hidden content.